nexssp/cli/nexss-package/commands/add.md

 # List

 Adds nexss package to the actual folder.
-You can modify Nexss Packages locally.

 ## Examples